 'There is no monthly figure.
 The income from the Sports Centre has stopped, which is a couple of hundred thousand a year, but that is not disastrous given our total budget.
 Here or there, research contracts have been postponed or cancelled, but that's not disastrous either.
 We are also getting extra coronavirus-related research assignments.
-The crucial thing for the extent of the damage is: how long will this crisis go on?' •
+The crucial thing for the extent of the damage is: how long will this crisis go on?'

-WHEREARE WE HEADED?
-The pandemic is creating haved everything, including our holids The pandemic is creating havoc with everything, including our holiday plans.
+18 >> point of view point of view << 19 WHERE ARE WE HEADED?
+The pandemic is creating havoc with everything, including our holiday plans.
 What will WUR students and staff be doing this summer? text Resource editorial staff illustration Henk van Ruitenbeek